Kobza: Etymology

 The term kobza first appeared in Polish chronicles dating back to 1331 AD.
 In popular parlance the term Kobza was applied to any regional lute-like instrument used by court musicians in Central-Eastern Europe.
 The term was occasionally used for other musical instruments of several unrelated types.
 The term kobza was also used in historical sources and folk songs as a synonym of bandura in the 19th and early 20th century in Ukraine.
 The term was occasionally used for the bagpipes and occasionally for the hurdy-gurdy in Eastern Poland, Belarus and the Volyn region in Ukraine.

-The unfretted "starosvitska" bandura (a variant of gusli, developed ca. 1800 appropriated the bandura name, but was commonly referred to as a kobza, because of the name's historical cachet while the Romanian kobza or cobza is a different type of plucked lute.
+The unfretted "starosvitska" bandura, developed c.
+1800 appropriated the bandura name, but was often referred to as a kobza, because of the name's historical cachet while the Romanian kobza or cobza is a different type of plucked lute.